NirmalTechie/2D-platformer-game/README.md

  2D-platformer-game
 This is a basic 2D platformer
 bilt using Pygame.
 You cont
-ol a blue character that jumps on red platforms
+ol a blue character that jumps on red p latforms
 atures: Gravity &amp